BYU-Aeronautics-Club/BYUAeronauticsClub.github.io/_pages/fundamentals/aerodynamics/airfoils.md

 ## Comparing Airfoils
 When selecting an airfoil, it is useful to compare at least 10-15 different airfoils to have sufficient numbers for a good selection.
 This can be done using XFLR5's airfoil direct analysis feature or another program.
 It is good practice to create plots with an angle of attack ranging from -4 to 16.
 Some airfoils may require a larger range to see the full curve before the stall point is reached.

 One additional consideration that should be made is the general shape and curvature of the airfoil.
 If lift and drag characteristics alone are considered, you may be stuck with an airfoil that is thin, curvy, and difficult to manufacture.
 A thin airfoil will often be difficult to create with the foam cutter, and will experience frequent breakage.
 As an example, let us consider the two airfoils below.
 In this case, the DAE-31 airfoil has a higher Cl max and better stall and drag characteristics.
-The NACA 4412 airfoil has somewhat comparable characteristics, but is significantly thicker and easier to manufacture.
+The NACA 4412 airfoil has somewhat comparable characteristics, but is significantly thicker (especially at the trailing edge) and easier to manufacture.
 This makes it the preferred selection in most cases for small UAVs.

 ![DAE 31](./figures/DAE31_shape.PNG) ![NACA 4412](./figures/NACA_4412_shape.PNG)